Beach Scene by Florence Hess

 Pannett Art Gallery, Whitby

 Florence Hess (1891 – 1974) is primarily known for painting coastal scenes, particularly from Yorkshire and Norfolk.
-She was closely associated with the Staithes Group of Artists and the Fylingdales Group in Robin Hood’s bay, both on the North Yorkshire coast.
+She was closely associated with the Staithes Group of Artists and the Fylingdales Group, originally based in Robin Hood’s bay, both on the North Yorkshire coast.

 Born in Leeds, Hess studied at the Leeds School of Art, then under the tutelage of Mark Senior, from 1905, later becoming his assistant and travelling with him across Europe.
 During her lifetime, she exhibited widely, including at the Royal Academy.